AshIsAtWork/MolSim/submissions/assignment-4/Report.md

    * **-fprefetch-loop-arrays**: Prefetches loop arrays to reduce cache misses.
    * **-Ofast**: Enables all the optimizations of -O3 and adds more aggressive optimizations.
    <br>
    After this optimization step, we analyzed our program again using gprof.
-The results can be found [here](ProfilingResultsAfterFirstOptimization.txt).
 As expected, getters and setters disappeared completely.
 The runtime of the program has also improved significantly, which is really cool.
-The [calling graph](Profiling-Graph-First-Optimization-Step.png) is now a lot flatter, because most methods have been optimized away to avoid deep calling chains.
 As can be seen below the program is now much faster.
    Performance after our first optimization step:

    |                                 |                |